Why do people self-harm?

-Alternatively, you could speak to our trained staff about what is going on for you and different ways to manager it through Jigsaw Live Chat.
+Alternatively, you could speak to one of our clinicians about what’s going on and different ways to manage it through Live Chat.

 Identify your triggers

 Keeping a diary can be a good way to help you to spot patterns.
-If you identify triggers, you can try to take steps to reduce the chances of self-harming at these times.
+If you identify triggers, try to take steps to reduce the chances of self-harming at these times.

-Grounding techniques help us to focus on the present and maintain control of our emotions in a crisis situation.
-A grounding exercise that has proven effective in managing self-harm behaviour is called “Five Senses”.
+Grounding techniques help us to focus.
+They keep us in the present and maintain control of our emotions in a crisis situation.
+A grounding exercise that has proven effective in managing self-harm behaviour is called “Five senses”.

 Focus on your strengths

-Move away from the physical attributes about yourself and think about the value you offer others in relationships.
+Think about the value you offer others in relationships.
 Write these down and focus on them in moments of insecurity.
-You can find out more about dealing with self-criticism here and improving your body image here.

 Find your toolbox